B.A. Degree Frequently Asked Questions

 What if I change my mind, or it is determined that I will not progress in the B.A. program?

-As the first couple of years of the B.A. in Liberal Studies resemble our A.A. programs, you will be positioned to switch to one of these programs as desired or needed.
+As the first couple of years of the B.A. in Liberal Studies resemble our associate degree programs, you will be positioned to switch to one of these programs as desired or needed.

 Questions?
 Contact us for more information!